String Comparison in C

 Using Recursion

-We can use recursion to compare two strings, so we'll calculate the lengths of both strings and the compareTwoString function will keep calling itself until the condition becomes false.
+We can use recursion to compare two strings, and this example helps reinforce core concepts of string comparison in the C programming language, so we’ll calculate the lengths of both strings and the compareTwoString function will keep calling itself until the condition becomes false.

 Output: